Shane7717/Frogger_Game/README.md

 --feature1--
 You can't enter nothing before clicking the "submit" button, which means you have to enter your name or just quit the game directly

+frog can't enter the same end for the second time